stevongo/Form-Validation/README.md

 # Form-Validation
-An HTML CSS PHP and Javascript solution for Form Validation.
+An HTML,CSS,PHP and Javascript Form Validation.
-Please note the form is written in German.
-For good Translation, please use online AI applications such as Deepl.com